Rich Co-Curricular Programs

 3rd – 5th

 As upper elementary students are inspired to become deep thinkers, independent readers, and eloquent writers, they are immersed in a variety of texts to learn about comprehending more difficult material.
-Students read and analyze engaging text sets following the Reading Units of Study from Columbia University’s Teachers College.
-While reading a particular genre, students develop their writing of that same genre following the Writing Units of Study.
+Students read and analyze engaging text sets in daily reading workshops.
+Writing units are often paired with reading to allow students to develop their writing of that same genre during writing workshop.
 The units include a variety of narrative, information, and opinion writing.
-Upper elementary students also receive individualized spelling, phonics, and vocabulary instruction during word study.
-Students progress through the developmental spelling continuum using Words Their Way materials.
-Handwriting is formally developed using Zaner-Bloser cursive materials
+Upper elementary students also receive individualized spelling, phonics, and vocabulary instruction during word study, through the Words Their Way developmental spelling continuum.
+Handwriting is formally developed using Zaner-Bloser cursive materials.

 TK – 2nd